mariadb-corporation/maxscale-buildbot/README.md

 3. Go to the `maxscale-buildbot` directory and install dependencies `pipenv install`
 4. Enable virtual environment `pipenv shell`.

-When done you can leave Python virtual environment by leaving the shell.
+When done, you can leave Python virtual environment by leaving the shell.

 If you have installed BuildBot into the virtual environment, then you should either activate environment before running `buildbot` and `buildbot-worker` commands, or use absolute paths to them in the virtual environment directory.